The 7 Best African Safari Wildlife Parks

 Ever wanted to go on an African wildlife photography safari?
 This article will give you some tips for finding the best African safari wildlife parks which are great locations to take amazing pictures of animals like lions, zebra, leopards and elephants.
 We’ve also included a list of top 10 photo park destinations who wouldn’t love to visits these parks.
 What better way is there than travelling with friends!

 Going on a safari is truly an experience of a lifetime.
 You have the opportunity to see so many types’ of wildlife up close, and in their natural habitat.
 In addition, you’ll have the chance to meet people from all over the world with a similar passion.
-Visiting a Safari park is an amazing way to experience the beauty of Africa.
+Visiting a Safari park is an amazing way to experience African and it’s beauty.
 These parks offer diverse activities that can be enjoyed by everyone.
 From scenic drives, to guided walks, the parks offer something for everyone.

 Wildlife parks are places where animals are cared for in their natural environment.
 They provide an educational experience for both adults and children.
-Africa is home to some of the largest wildlife parks in the world.
+Africa is home to some of the best wildlife safaris in the world.
+You will not find any of those drive-thru safari here.

 In order to make a safari trip a success, you have to plan ahead.
 Plan your itinerary for the whole month or the whole year.
 To get the most out of the wildlife park visit you will have to plan your visits on the same day.
 This can be difficult because most parks are usually open only from 10 am – 3 pm.
 However, you can choose to travel late in the afternoon so you can see the animals in their natural habitat.
 Keep in mind that if you travel during the middle of the week, the animals may be in their barns eating.